cose-wg/HPKE/draft-ietf-cose-hpke.md

 - HPKE-6: DHKEM(X448, HKDF-SHA512) KEM, HKDF-SHA512 KDF, and ChaCha20Poly1305 AEAD.

-As the list indicates, the ciphersuite labels have been abbreviated at least to some extent to maintain the tradeoff between readability and length.
+As the list indicates, the ciphersuite labels have been abbreviated at least to some extent to strike a balance between readability and length.

 The ciphersuite list above is a minimal starting point.
 Additional ciphersuites can be registered into the already existing registry.